You need to learn about how today’s executive job search works, before diving in headlong.

-Before first speaking to prospective c-suite clients, I email them a few questions to answer, to help me determine whether we’ll be a good fit to work together on personal branding and content development for their job search.
+I want to determine whether we’ll be a good fit to work together on personal branding and content development (resume, LinkedIn profile, bio, etc.) for their executive job search.

 One of my questions is: